gabriel-rodriguezcastellini/SimpleCache/README.md

     bool Remove(string key);
 }
 ```
-To complete this exercise, you are required to keep in mind the following:
+I keept in mind the following:
- - Cache service must be **thread-safe**
+ - Cache service is **thread-safe**
- - **Error handling** must be considered
+ - **Error handling** is considered
- - Files **Not to changed**: `ICacheService.cs` and `SomeItem.cs`
- - Use **Microsoft Dependency Injection** to initialize implementation of `ICacheService`
+ - I've used **Microsoft Dependency Injection** to initialize implementation of `ICacheService`
  -  `Program.cs`: From line 14 till end file are the tests to confirm implementation.
-No code changes after line 13 of this file

 ```mermaid
 graph LR